 Composition and Storytelling

 Good food photography tells a story beyond just the dish.
-Don’t just photograph the food in isolation; include elements that show the experience of eating street food in Singapore.
+Don't just photograph the food in isolation; include elements that show the experience of eating street food.
 Capture a pair of chopsticks, a cup of kopi with condensed milk, or a slice of kaya coconut jam toast on the side.
-Use the rule of thirds to create a balanced composition.
 Experiment with different angles: a 45-degree angle is classic and shows depth, a flat lay emphasizes patterns and composition, and a straight-on shot can highlight layers in a dish or drink.

 Capturing the Atmosphere and Diners

-The soul of street food in Singapore lies with its locals and the diners sitting together to enjoy their meal.
-Turn your lens away from the plate and capture the hawker in action, the focused expression as they prepare a dish, or the joy on a customer’s face.
-These candid moments add a powerful human element to your photography, telling a much richer story than food alone.
+The soul of street food lies with its locals and the diners sitting together to enjoy their meal.
+Turn your lens away from the plate and capture the hawker in action, the focused expression as they prepare a dish, or the joy on a customer's face.
 A fast shutter speed can freeze the action of a wok being tossed, while a slower speed can create a sense of motion and energy.
-Be careful to respect diners’ privacy while photographing.
+Be careful to respect diners' privacy while photographing.

 Additional Tips for Breakfast and Rest Moments